bcdev/jpy/doc/reference.rst

     This type is the base class for all type representing Java classes.
 It is actually a meta-type used to dynamically create Python type instances from loaded Java classes.
-Such derived types are returned by :py:func:`jpy.get_class` instead or can be directly looked up in :py:data:`jpy.types`.
+Such derived types are returned by :py:func:`jpy.get_type` instead or can be directly looked up in :py:data:`jpy.types`.

 .. py:class:: JOverloadedMethod